33 Chinese tiger facts, for those curious about the ferocious mascot of the new lunar year.

 2. Not all Chinese tiger years are the same.
 The Chinese lunar calendar uses a cycle of 60 years, with five tiger years found within each cycle.
 These tiger years are furthermore differentiated by the five elements.
 For example, 2022 is a year of the water tiger.
 The previous year of the tiger, in 2010, was a metal tiger year.

 3. The South China tiger, part of the Asiatic Panthera tigris tigris subspecies, is native to the Chinese provinces of Fujian, Guangdong, Hunan, and Jiangxi.
 Since the mid-1990s, it has also been listed as critically endangered, no thanks to a slew of threats including poaching and natural habitat loss.
 At the moment, the once-mighty Hua Nan Hu (华南虎) is considered “extinct in the wild” and only found in captivity.

 4. The South China tiger is the second smallest of all tiger subspecies.
 They also hunt alone.
 The latter might have given rise to the Chinese saying Yi Shan Bu Neng Cang Er Hu (一山不能藏二虎).
 Literally, “A mountain cannot harbour two tigers.”
 Two champions cannot co-exist.

 5. Since antiquity, the tiger has been a symbol of vigour and might in Chinese culture.
-Numerous Chinese metaphors using tiger imagery to project power attest to this.
-Sima Qian’s Records of the Grand Historian also wrote that the legendary Yellow Emperor was accompanied by tigers, among other mighty creatures, when battling Yan Di.
+Numerous Chinese idioms, metaphors, and proverbs using tiger imagery to project power attest to this.
+Sima Qian’s Records of the Grand Historian also wrote that the legendary Yellow Emperor was accompanied by tigers and other mighty creatures, when battling Yan Di.